-To better understand how retailers can grow consumer trust, particularly in regards to online shopping, Morning Consult surveyed 4,400 U.S. adults to gauge their overall trust in this industry and to learn how trust is built — and how it’s broken.
-Morning Consult also tapped into its flagship platform, Morning Consult Brand Intelligence, to see which retailers consumers trust the most.
+To better understand how auto and mobility brands can establish consumer trust, Morning Consult surveyed 4,400 U.S. adults to gauge their overall trust in this industry and to learn how trust is built — and how it’s broken.
+Morning Consult also tapped into its flagship platform, Morning Consult Brand Intelligence, to see which auto and mobility brands consumers trust the most.

 As an expansion of Morning Consult’s Most Trusted Brands landscape report, this report explores which auto and mobility brands have garnered the most trust among consumers, along with which brands have the most return customers, how competing brands can replicate that same trust with the U.S. public and how the pandemic has impacted consumers’ buying habits.